The teachers in Year 3 from September 2017 are:

 Helping Plants Grow Well; Forces and Magnets.

 teach children a range of skills by making cross-curricular links.
-For example, following investigations into rocks and soils in Science, children learn about earthquakes and volcanoes in Geography, find out about the famous eruption of Mount Vesuvius linked to the Romans in History, and follow a unit of English based on the text 'Escape from Pompeii.'
+For example, following investigations into rocks and soils in Science, children learn about volcanoes and earthquakes in Geography, find out about the famous eruption of Mount Vesuvius (linked to the Romans topic) in History, make an exploding volcano in Design and Technology, create and perform a volcano mime and dance, and follow a unit of English based on the text 'Escape from Pompeii.'

-Reading, Phonics and Spelling: These are taught in groups matched to the children's needs.
+Reading, Phonics and Spelling: These are taught in groups across the year group matched to the children's needs.

 Reading diaries should be signed by an adult at home three times a week.
 The signature will inform the teacher